Kiannam/Kiannam/README.md

 # kianslE
-A cool Bot which I definitely made by my own :)
+A cool Bot made by @Kiansly with the help of @PaauullI
 ![alt text](https://cdn.frankerfacez.com/emoticon/413112/4)

 ## Commands